-creatures evolved by Sims [111].
-However, in the experiments performed by Pollack's group [67], the evolved creatures were also given physical form using techniques for automatic three-dimensional printing.
-An example is shown in Fig. 3.25.
+In an interesting series of experiments, the research group of Jordan Pollack has evolved simple moving creatures composed of rods, joints, and actuators, controlled by a neural network, and somewhat similar to the virtual creatures evolved by Sims [119].
+However, in the experiments performed by Pollack's group [74], the evolved creatures were also given physical form using techniques for automatic three-dimensional printing.
+An example is shown in Fig. 3.27.
 The generated structures were manually fitted with motors, resulting in simple robots that were able to reproduce the behaviors found in simulation.